surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 - **Segment types** - List of line types from which a segment can be.
 The control point, if present, will have a different effect depending on the type used.
   - **Hold** - Holds the value of the previous node up to the segment's end node.
-No tension node available.
+No control point available.
   - **Linear** - Single line.
 The control point controls the curvature of the segment.
   - **Bezier** - Single line.
 The control point can freely bend the segment.
   - **S-curve** - Curved line.
 The control point determines how abrupt the S-shape is and its direction.